mauerbac/amazon-polly-twitch-extension/readme.md

        )
 ```

-### Panel Extension
+### Twitch Panel Extension

+If you haven't seen a Panel Extension, check out [Ninja's channel](https://www.twitch.tv/ninja) and view his Subscription Gifting Leaderboard beneath the video display.
+Broadcasters can display three panels at a time.

-1. In the Extension dashboard, click Create Extension
+1. In the Extension dashboard, click Create Extension.
-2. Give it a name and checkbox `Panel` under Type of Extension
+2. Give it a name and check the `Panel` checkbox under Type of Extension.
-3. Select you are using the developer rig
+3. Select you are using the developer rig.
 4. Provide a summary, description, as well as provide a valid email addresses.
 Then press Create.
 5. Record the `clientID` and `secretKey` from the web dashboard.
+This will be used in the Dev Rig.

 Review the code `viewer.js`.
 This contains the frontend logic to make a request to our backend.
-We take the user timezone to avoid issues with timezone and make a get request to `/read`.
+We take the user's timestamp client-side to avoid issues with timezones.

 ### Using the Developer Rig